-On June 24, 2019, we entered into the 2019 Purchase Agreement with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$10 million in shares of our common stock over the 36-month term of the 2019 Purchase Agreement subject to the conditions and limitations set forth in the 2019 Purchase Agreement.
-As of January 2, 2021, an aggregate of \$3.6 million in shares of our common stock was available for purchases over the remaining term under the 2019 Purchase Agreement.
+On September 28, 2021, we entered into the Second 2021 Purchase Agreement with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$75 million in shares of our common stock over the 36-month term of the Second 2021 Purchase Agreement subject to the conditions and limitations set forth in the Second 2021 Purchase Agreement.
+As of January 1, 2022, \$64.1 million remains available under the Second 2021 Purchase Agreement with Lincoln Park.